RamyBoutegrabet/first_FastAPI/README.md

 Done :

 - CRUD operations without Databases.
+- Will Work on CRUD ops with Databases later.
 To Do :

-Will Work on CRUD ops with Databases later.
+- Start working on User ops